dudo-home-lab/.github/profile/README.md

 # Home Lab

-The lab is a collection of applications and services that are used to demonstrate and test various technologies and methodologies.
-The lab is built using GitOps principles and practices, with the goal of providing a consistent and reliable environment for development and testing.
+This "lab" is a collection of applications and services that are used to demonstrate and test various technologies and methodologies.
+It's built using GitOps principles and practices, with the goal of providing a consistent and reliable environment for development and testing.

+Configuration and structure is taken from <https://github.com/gitops-ci-cd>.

 ## Repositories Structure